robotsorcerer/robotsorcerer.github.io/_includes/quotes/all_quotes.md

 _"Science is but language well arranged._"
  ~ Lavoiser﻿

- "_There has never been a monopoly on good ideas.
-If someone thinks they are the best, they probably have not seen people better than they are._" ~ Me, Dec.
-'12, 2012

   “_There are several ways in which a mathematician can proceed to extend his research efforts, particularly one who